cabernetwork/cabernet/TVHEADEND.md

-## tvheadend-locast
+## Cabernet
-You have found the tvheadend-locast README.
+You have found the Cabernet README.
 To allow for easy insertion of the locast2plex baseline, most of the top level files are directly from locast2plex including the main README.md.

-Additional information is provided on the [Wiki](https://github.com/rocky4546/tvheadend-locast/wiki) pages.
+Additional information is provided on the [Wiki](https://cabernetwork.github.io/) pages.

 ### Purpose:
 This application has two primary purposes along with many minor updates.